-The primary goal of managing transport and logistics—especially for businesses—is to properly oversee the flow of supply from point A to point B, and for customers to receive products on time, damage-free, and according to expectations.
+The primary goal of managing transport and logistics—especially for businesses and those in cargo consolidation—is to properly oversee the flow of supply from point A to point B, and for customers to receive products on time, damage-free, and according to expectations.

 The logistics industry is responsible for moving products domestically and internationally and is therefore a huge contributor to economic development.
 According to a report released by Allied Market Research, the transport and logistics market is projected to grow at $12,975.64 billion by the year of 2027.

 Companies utilize transportation and logistics for various reasons and optimizing them offers significant advantages not just for the company but for the supply chain in general.
 Transport and logistics’ main role can also vary per business, but its importance and benefits generally include the following: